 Nikon D5600 versus Nikon D7100

-The Nikon D5600 and the Nikon D7100 are two digital cameras that were revealed to the public, respectively, in November 2016 and February 2013.
+The Nikon D5600 and the Nikon D7100 are two digital cameras that were announced, respectively, in November 2016 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The physical size and weight of the Nikon D5600 and the Nikon D7100 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Nikon D5600 and the Nikon D7100 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5600 – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D5600 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably larger (21 percent) than the Nikon D5600.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is considerably larger (119 percent) than the Nikon D5600.
 Moreover, the D7100 is substantially heavier (65 percent) than the D5600.
 It is noteworthy in this context that the D7100 is splash and dust-proof, while the D5600 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.